Governance

 Evaluating the compliance program and compliance risks

-An effective ethics and compliance program must constantly evolve and be evaluated to ensure the company is addressing current risks and expectations.
-The Group actively monitors published legislative updates and resources such as Transparency International’s Corruption Perceptions Index (CPI) to understand the key compliance risks in the places where it does business.
+An effective ethics and compliance program must constantly evolve and be evaluated to ensure Bridgestone is addressing current risks and expectations.
+Bridgestone actively monitors published legislative updates and resources such as Transparency International’s Corruption Perceptions Index (CPI) to understand the key compliance risks in the places where it does business.

 The compliance program is also reviewed and updated as needed to meet the goal of maintaining an effective compliance program.
-As its business and operations continue to evolve, the Group will also look at how to adapt its ethics and compliance programs to ensure that they remain relevant, adequately resourced and work effectively in practice.
-The Group periodically conducts self-assessments of the global and regional programs, and is completing an independent third party assessment of the global ethics and compliance program in 2024.
+As its business and operations continue to evolve, Bridgestone will also look at how to adapt its ethics and compliance programs to ensure that they remain relevant, adequately resourced, and work effectively in practice.
+Bridgestone periodically conducts self-assessments of the global and regional programs, as well as working with outside advisors to help assess the effectiveness of the programs.

 Relevant information